 The C.S.
 Lewis Study Program consists of the following lecture series: Mere Christianity, The Screwtape Letters, and Letters to Malcolm, Chiefly on Prayer.
 Each series contains lectures by noted C.S.
-Lewis scholars and also includes a printed study guide with additional questions for further study.
+Lewis scholars and is available to download.

-In this series of lectures, Dr. Chris Mitchell, Director of the Marion Wade Center at Wheaton College, provides clear and illuminating teaching on each section of Mere Christianity, greatly enhancing our insights into the most profound of Lewis’s books.
+In this series of lectures, Dr. Chris Mitchell, Director of the Marion Center at Wheaton College, provides clear and illuminating teaching on each section of Mere Christianity, greatly enhancing our insights into the most profound of Lewis' books.
 Available here for free download in video and audio.

 The Screwtape Letters